 The book of Exodus is one the most evocative in the Bible.
 It has miracles, conflict, dramatic escapes, and an emotionally powerful story of a oppressed, enslaved group of people (the Israelites or Hebrews) finally gaining their freedom and the hope of the ‘promised land’- a land that would be their own.
-There are two areas of interest to me that I want to focus on in the next two posts.
-First, I want to look at the burning bush incident which was essentially the calling of Moses to the position of leadership over the Israelite nation, and then in my next post I want to offer some thoughts and observations on the purpose miracles in Exodus and the Bible as a whole.
+There are two areas of interest to me that I want to focus on.
+First, I want to look at the burning bush incident which was essentially the calling of Moses to the position of leadership over the Israelite nation, and then in a future post I will offer some thoughts and observations on the purpose miracles in Exodus and the Bible as a whole.

 Ever since I first read the account of Moses meeting God at the burning bush as a child one part in particular has intrigued me; and that is when God responds to the question posed by Moses in Exodus 3:13:

 “Moses said to God, “Suppose I go to the Israelites and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’
 Then what shall I tell them?”
 God said to Moses,” I AM WHO I AM.
 This is what you are to say to the Israelites: ‘I AM sent me to you.'”